Magnuson–Moss Warranty Act: Limitations

 The Magnuson–Moss Warranty Act does not invalidate or restrict any right or remedy of any consumer under any other federal law, nor does the act supersede the Federal Trade Commission Act as it pertains to antitrust actions.

 The act does not invalidate or restrict any right or remedy of any consumer under state law.
 The act is not the dominant regulation of consumer product warranties, and while it prescribes certain disclosures and restricts certain limitations on warranties, it leaves other warranty law untouched.

 Although the act covers warranties on repair or replacement parts in consumer products, warranties on services for repairs are not covered.

 The federal minimum standards for full warranties are waived if the warrantor can show that the problem associated with a warranted consumer product was caused by damage while in the possession of the consumer, or by unreasonable use, including a failure to provide reasonable and necessary maintenance.

+The act does not cover products not purchased by consumers.
+A microcomputer, for example, is only covered if intended for personal use.

 Remedies under the Act

-The act is meant to provide consumers with access to reasonable and effective remedies where there is a breach of warranty on a consumer product.
+The Act is meant to provide consumers with access to reasonable and effective remedies where there is a breach of warranty on a consumer product.
 The act provides for informal dispute-settlement procedures and for actions brought by the government and by private parties.

 The FTC has been mandated by Congress to promulgate rules to encourage the use of alternative dispute resolution, and full warranties may require mediation and/or arbitration as a first step toward settling disputes.
 According to the United States Court of Appeals for the Ninth Circuit, though, in the 2011 case Kolev v.
 Porsche Cars North America, pre-dispute mandatory arbitration agreements are banned under Magnuson-Moss, citing the MMWA's enactment after the Federal Arbitration Act and the FTC's actions against pre-dispute arbitration agreements.
+However, the Ninth Circuit withdrew that decision on April 11, 2012, stating, its 2011 decision "may not be cited as precedent by or to this court or any district court of the Ninth Circuit."
+See Kolev v.
+Euromotors W./The Auto Gallery, 676 F.3d 867 (9th Cir.
+2012).

-In addition, the federal government has the authority to take injunctive action against a supplier or warrantor who fails to meet the requirements of the act.
+In addition, the federal government has the authority to take injunctive action against a supplier or warrantor who fails to meet the requirements of the Act.

 Finally, consumers may seek redress in the courts for alleged violations of the Magnuson–Moss Act.
 A consumer who has been injured by a supplier's noncompliance may bring an action in federal court if the amount in controversy is over $50,000 or a class action if the number of class plaintiffs is greater than 100.
-If the jurisdictional amount, or number of plaintiffs, does not meet these thresholds, an action under the act may be brought only in state court.
-Moreover, one of the key aids to the effectiveness of the act is that a prevailing plaintiff may recover reasonable costs of suit, including attorney fees.
+If the jurisdictional amount, or number of plaintiffs, does not meet these thresholds, an action under the Act may be brought only in state court.
+Moreover, one of the key aids to the effectiveness of the Act is that a prevailing plaintiff may recover reasonable costs of suit, including attorney fees.